 If a lazy day in the sun is in order, the beach has 6 sun shelters equipped with picnic tables, barbecues and a large irrigated grassed area.
 The park is truthfully an oasis amidst the provinces oil patch and those that have tested their golf skills on the links claim - it is the only place in Saskatchewan that you can get a peek of Scotland.

-Midale: Quick Stop Fuel and Confectionery, Good Fortune (Asian Cuisine), Mainprize Manor Medical Services.
+Midale: Quick Stop Fuel and Confectionery, North Eden (Asian/Canadian Cuisine), Mainprize Manor Medical Services.

 Weyburn: 18 hole golf course, numerous hotels and restaurants, hospital.